-SHO Locum Rates: Which Specialties Pay Best?
+SHO Locum Rates: Which Specialties Pay Best in 2023?

 If you're a Senior House Officer (SHO) looking for locum work, you'll want to know which specialties tend to have the best pay rates so you can explore your options and potentially increase your earnings.

 Here at Messly, we help doctors find locum work from the very best locum agencies.
 In 2021, we saw over 40,000 individual locum jobs offered on our platform, 23,000 of which were for SHOs.

 To help you understand what hourly rates you can expect as a locum SHO, and which specialties pay the most, we’ve done a deep dive into these stats and crunched the numbers for you here.

 🧮 The Crunch

 The graph below breaks down the hourly pay range for SHOs by specialty.
 Please be aware that these values are based on an average across all NHS hospitals in all UK regions, and include both core and anti-social hours.

 If you decide to work non-core hours, and are based outside of a lower-paid region, such as London, you can expect to earn a higher rate.

 For a breakdown by region, including an analysis of the impact of the pan-London rate caps around London, have a look at our related article on that here.

 For SHOs, the average hourly rate across all specialties is between £41.51 and £47.32, with a mid-point of £44.41.